-Further, both Nigerian companies and NRCs are liable to a minimum tax where: the total assessable profit for any year of assessment (YOA) results in a loss; or the ascertained total profits results in no tax payable; or tax payable is less than the minimum tax, unless they meet the criteria for minimum tax exemption.
+Nigerian companies and NRCs are liable to a minimum tax where: the total assessable profit for any year of assessment (YOA) results in a loss; or the computed total profits results in no tax payable; or tax payable is less than the minimum tax, unless they meet the criteria for minimum tax exemption.
 Finance Act, 2019 amended the base and rate of minimum tax to 0.5% of a company's turnover less franked investment income.
-In light of COVID-19 pandemic and its attendant economic challenges, the Federal Government introduced, as a palliative measure in the Finance Act, 2020, a 50% temporary reduction in the rate for companies liable to minimum tax for the YOAs falling due between 1 January 2020 to 31 December 2021.